RobertDWhite/WhiteMatterTech/content/posts/mcp-server-fleet/index.md

 kustomization.yaml
 ```

-Some servers add an `ExternalSecret` or another registry and credential manifest, although the core shape remains stable.
-Adding a server usually involves copying the directory, replacing the application-specific values, and creating a new bearer token.
-The deployment, service, route, and policy decisions remain explicit in the copied files.
+Some services need an `ExternalSecret` or an additional registry credential manifest.
+The bones stay the same.
+I copy the directory, replace the application values, issue a fresh bearer token, and review the deployment, service, route, and network policy as a unit.

-Four conventions govern the fleet:

-- **Hostname.** `https://<app>-mcp.internal.white.fm/mcp`, resolved through internal DNS.
-These routes are not intended for the public internet.
-- **Authentication.** A static bearer token in `MCP_TOKEN`, supplied to the pod through a Kubernetes Secret generated from SOPS or an external secret. `/healthz` remains open for kubelet probes.
-- **Images.** Each server has its own container image.
-The deployment uses an internal registry reference, and `kustomization.yaml` pins the image tag, with digest pins where used.
-Several deployments carry Renovate update annotations.
-- **Ingress.** A default-deny NetworkPolicy is paired with a policy that permits only the Envoy Gateway namespace to reach the service on port 8080.
+The hostname is always `https://<app>-mcp.internal.white.fm/mcp`, resolved by internal DNS.
+The pod receives `MCP_TOKEN` and its upstream credentials through a Kubernetes Secret generated from SOPS or an external secret.
+Kubelet probes can still reach `/healthz`.
+Each service has its own image, referenced through the internal registry and pinned in `kustomization.yaml`, with digests and Renovate annotations where the deployment uses them.
+A default-deny NetworkPolicy then admits only the Envoy Gateway namespace to port 8080.

 --------------------------------------------------------
 # The Interface Carries the Design

-The servers are thin HTTP services built with `FastMCP`.
-They use Streamable HTTP with a bearer header.
-An MCP client that supports this transport and header-based authentication can register a server with a single command:
+These are small FastMCP HTTP services using Streamable HTTP and a bearer header.
+A compatible client registers one with a command like this:

 ```sh
 claude mcp add --transport http jetlog \